You know you want to participate in research,

 1) Look at faculty web pages.
 Most of them have ongoing research.
 Look at research paper titles listed on their pages to get an idea of the research they do.
 You will be amazed at the research opportunities are out there.

-2) Access the Research Database (listed at the bottom).
+2) Access the Research Database (coming soon).
 Look through all the lab opportunities, rather than only in your major.
 It doesn’t have to be within your department.
 Think: graduate school, professional school, or area you have as an interest.
 Not all research opportunities are listed, so continue with the steps below.

 3) Compile a list of 10 potential mentors and their office information.
 Read a research paper from each faculty member to see if it is an area or topic you like.
 A library can help with no cost access.

 5) Have your answer ready to the question, “Why do you want to do research on my project?”
-You won’t be able to answer this with out having read a paper or two and giving it some thought.
+You won’t be able to answer this without having read a paper or two and giving it some thought.
 What is it about this particular project that interested you?
-What can you offer – hard work, willingness to be as helpful as possible, etc. Also, know up front how many hours you can contribute to the research – 8-10 hours a week?
+What can you offer – hard work, willingness to be as helpful as possible, etc. Also, know up front how many hours you can contribute to the research – 8 to 10 hours a week?
 What days, blocks of time?

 Be polite, persistent, and passionate!